EasyX-Community/EasyNOMP-old/README.md

 rpcworkqueue=100
 ```

 ***This crypto is not lost, it is still in your pool wallet.*** Once the fix is made, you can update EasyNOMP and restart the pool, and the payments should then go through.
-I will push the fix to parent project [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP) and original project [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal) when completed.

-**This is only a temporary fix.**

 ***Sorry for the inconvenience!***